CWYRenee/zapp/README.md

 ## Demo Mode

 The admin dashboard supports demo mode for testing without authentication.
-The backend accepts a special demo token and uses the first merchant in the database.
+The backend accepts a special demo token and uses the first facilitator in the database.

 ---